 This post may include affiliate links.
 Please read my disclosure policy.

-We originally created this delightful poppy seed salad dressing recipe for our pomegranate and poppy seed shaved brussels sprout salad.
+I originally created this delightful poppy seed vinaigrette for my shaved brussels sprout salad.
 It was the perfect dressing because it was big on taste but easy to make and allergy-friendly.
-We used honey (and not much of it!) to make the poppy seed dressing naturally sweet and refined sugar-free.
+I used honey (and not much of it!) to make the poppy seed dressing naturally sweet and refined sugar-free.

-I typically make this dressing in a mason jar with a tight-fitting lid.
+- I typically make this dressing in a mason jar with a tight-fitting lid.
 Just combine all the ingredients and shake well.
-The salad dressing will keep for a week in the refrigerator.

 Poppy Seed Dressing Uses

-In addition to using the poppy seed dressing on our brussels sprout salad, we have used it on a spinach salad, in place of mayo for a chicken salad (with loads of celery and herbs) and I even drizzled the last remaining bit on roasted asparagus.
+In addition to using the poppy seed dressing on my brussels sprout salad, I have used it on my strawberry goat cheese salad, in place of mayo for a cranberry chicken salad and I even drizzled the last remaining bit on roasted asparagus and carrots.

 You can even use it as a marinade for grilled chicken or shrimp.